a-flyleaf/ygbtdm/cast/joce/designnotes.md

   - id: eyes
     img: url
     txt: |-
-      Eyebrows are rough/uneven, and trail off at the end. <span class='ni'><span class='x'>Personal technique: </span>I basically just scribble horizontally, erase a bit in the same direction, then vertically erase & redraw a few stray lines at the outer end.</span>
+      Eyebrows are rough and trail off at the end. <span class='ni'><span class='x'>Personal technique: </span>I basically just scribble horizontally, erase a bit in the same direction, then vertically erase & redraw a few stray lines at the outer end.</span>

       Eyes are deep-set; <span class='ni'>I don't always draw this but think it makes her look more tired.</span>
   - id: skin